abdulrehmanzafar/aws-developer-workshop/episode2/Instructions.md

 - Once complete with the workshop you can delete the stack to clean up the environment and stop all services.

 - You will first have to delete the two S3 buckets created for this lab.
-Go to the AWS S3 console and view the contents of each bucket, both starting with "twtrrekog".
+Go to the AWS S3 console and view the contents of each bucket, both starting with "*uname*rekworkshop".
 Select each bucket and select **Delete bucket**.

-- Go to CloudFormation and delete the rekognition-workshop stack by placing a check mark by it and selecting the delete action.
+- Go to CloudFormation and delete the *uname*rekworkshop stack by placing a check mark by it and selecting the delete action.
 This will remove the resources created in the workshop.